stripe/stripe-node/README.md

 Types can change between API versions (e.g., Stripe may have changed a field from a string to a hash), so our types only reflect the latest API version.

-We therefore encourage [upgrading your API version][api-version-upgrading] if you would like to take advantage of Stripe's TypeScript definitions.
+We, therefore, encourage [upgrading your API version][api-version-upgrading] if you would like to take advantage of Stripe's TypeScript definitions.

 If you are on an older API version (e.g., `2019-10-17`) and not able to upgrade,